 IMPORTANT: This etude was taken from "Introductory Etudes In Jazz Comprehension", Book 1 in the "Complete Jazz Styles" series.
 Included in the book are 12 jazz etudes in a variety of styles with a CD providing demonstrations and rhythm section play-alongs for each selection.
-Visit www.randyhunterjazz.com to download a promotional mp3 copy of both the play-along and sax demo of this etude.
-The book is available for alto/bari sax, tenor sax, trumpet, trombone and flute..
+Visit www.randyhunterjazzetudes.com to download a promotional mp3 copy of both the play-a-long and demo of this etude.
+This book is available for alto/bari sax, tenor sax, trumpet, trombone and flute.